-This discussion paper was developed to inform a coherent global health strategy for Canada.
-It was based on a review of academic and grey literature, and interviews with 11 Canadian global health leaders from different institutions and geographic locations in 2021.
-There was an overall agreement that Canada was not living up to its potential in global health, that a clear vision for global health was required and that a deliberate process towards a global health strategy could help move Canada's global health agenda forward.
-Based on Canada's strengths and its position as a middle power, the following have been suggested as priorities for a Canadian global health strategy: a commitment to a resilient and sustainable post-COVID-19 recovery and systems reconfiguration; gender justice and equity in global health; leveraging the power of research to accelerate global health equity; a holistic approach to health; and commitment to decolonizing global health research, policy and practice.
+This discussion paper was developed to make the case and call for and inform a coherent global health strategy for Canada.
+It is not the actual strategy.
+The primary audience for the paper is global health stakeholders, including government policy makers, researchers and civil society actors.
+It was informed by a review of academic and grey literature, interviews with 11 Canadian global health leaders from different institutions and geographic locations in 2021, input from 43 stakeholders who completed an online open survey in July 2022, and participants at an open forum held at the November 2022 Canadian Conference on Global Health.
+There was overall agreement that Canada was not living up to its potential in global health, that a clear vision for global health was required and that a deliberate process towards a global health strategy could help move Canada's global health agenda forward.
+Based on Canada's strengths and its global position as a middle power, the following have been suggested as strategic priority areas for a future Canadian global health strategy: a commitment to a resilient and sustainable post-COVID-19 recovery and systems reconfiguration; gender justice and equity in global health; leveraging the power of research to accelerate global health equity; a holistic approach to health; and commitment to decolonizing global health research, policy and practice.
 Now is the right time for Canada to develop, adopt and resource a global health strategy to emerge as a strong voice to advance global health equity.